cilium/cilium/README.md

 XDP is a further step in evolution and enables to run a specific flavour of BPF programs from the network driver with direct access to the packet's DMA buffer.

-## What are the benefits of Cilium's use of BPF?

- * **simple:**
-   Every container is assigned a unique IPv6 address.
-An IPv4 address can be assigned optionally.
-There is no concept of networks, all containers are connected to a single virtual space.
-Isolation among containers is defined based on container labels.
- * **ipv6-focused**
-   IPv6 is considered the primary addressing model with IPv4 support provided for backwards compatibility based on either native integration or with NAT46.
- * **extendable:**
-   Users can extend and customize any aspect of the BPF programs.
-Forwarding logic and policy enforcement is not limited to the capabilities of a specific Linux kernel version.
-This may include the addition of additional statistics not provided by the Linux kernel, support for additional protocol parsers, modifications of the connection tracker or policy layer, additional forwarding logic, etc.
- * **fast:**
-   The BPF JIT compiler integrated into the Linux kernel guarantees for efficient execution of BPF programs.
-A separate BPF program is generated for each individual container on the fly which allows to automatically reduce the code size to the minimal, similar to static linking.
- * **hotfixable:**
-   Updates to the kernel forwarding path can be applied without restarting the kernel or any of the running containers.
- * **debuggable:**
-   A highly efficient monitoring subsystem is integrated and can be enabled on demand at runtime.
-It provides visibility into the network activity of containers under high network speeds without disruption or introduction of latency.

 ## Prerequisites